-When I’m browsing the #bujo hastags on Instragram, it’s always those amazing bullet journal fonts and beautiful hand-lettered titles that catch my eye.
+When I’m browsing the #bujo hashtags on Instagram, it’s always those amazing bullet journal fonts and beautiful hand-lettered titles that catch my eye.
 Keep reading to learn how to add hand-lettered fonts to your bullet journal — and feel like a calligraphy artist!

 A bullet journal is one of the most flexible and creative planning systems.
 You can truly make it whatever you want it to be.
 If you’re setting up your bullet journal for the first time, don’t miss this Bullet Journal Setup Guide.

-Although the original Bullet Journal system may have been minimal and practical — many bullet journalist have used their creativity and imagination to turn their bullet journal spreads into gorgeous works of art!
+Although the original Bullet Journal system may have been minimal and practical — many bullet journalists have used their creativity and imagination to turn their bullet journal spreads into gorgeous works of art!

 If you are like me, your bullet journal is part planner, part sketchbook.
 And one way I love to express my creativity in my bullet journal is through handwriting, lettering, and calligraphy.